 The east side has a decorative splash, designed in the form of a wave, connected with the canopy of the adjoining Abu Dhabi National Exhibition Centre grandstand canopy.
-The splash provides sun shade for the Capital Gate tower and a roof treatment for the centre’s grandstand.
+The splash provides sunshade for the Capital Gate tower and a roof treatment for the centre’s grandstand.

-The façade of the building is made of glass and steel elements which spiral skywards.
+The façade of the building is made of glass and steel elements that spiral skywards.
 The glazed panels give a striking effect to the 23,000m² façade.
 It is connected to the concrete core with steel structures.

-The 728 custom-made glass panels fit the considering curvature of the building and form diamond shape.
+The 728 custom-made glass panels fit the considering curvature of the building and form a diamond shape.
 The glazing system, called Cardinal C240, is made of two silver coatings which are transparent, increasing its light transmission.

-The 17th and 18th floors – the halfway point of the building – are constructed with a gigantic internal atrium.
+The 17th and 18th floors, the halfway point of the building, are constructed with a gigantic internal atrium.
 It has a cantilevered tea lounge and a swimming pool suspended 80m above the ground on the eastern side of the façade.